Uniminutoarduino/RaspyControlLab/README.md

 1. Download a 32-bit Raspberry Pi Os with recommended software from the webpage: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2022-04-07/2022-04-04-raspios-bullseye-armhf-full.img.xz
 2. Use the software Raspberry Pi Imager to write this image in a micro sd card.
 3. Take into account that in RaspyControl Lab, we used a Raspberry Pi 4 with RAM of 4GB.
 Also a model with 2GB is enough for the software requirements.
-4. Enable the interfaces camera, VNC, SSH, I2C,SPI of your Raspberry Pi.
-Use the command sudo raspi-config from a terminal or enter to the Raspberry Pi configuration in your Raspberry Pi.
+4. Enable the following interfaces: Camera, VNC, SSH, I2C,SPI of your Raspberry Pi.
+Use the command sudo raspi-config from a terminal or enter to the Raspberry Pi configuration in your Raspberry Pi OS.

 # Instructions for software installation
 1. **Install Janus WebRTC server.** This server allows the real-time video for the laboratory.
 Runs these commands from a terminal in the Raspberry Pi.